 All around the world, Chinese people are cleaning their houses, shopping for new clothes, and queuing up at banks for crisp notes.

-The year of the rooster starts on Jan.
-28, and there’s much to take care of before it arrives, as the Chinese follow a number of traditions leading up to and during the new year to help usher in good luck and fortune.
+There’s much to take care of before the Lunar New Year arrives, as the Chinese follow a number of traditions leading up to and during the new year to help usher in good luck and fortune.

 To compile this Chinese New Year checklist, I turned to my 80-year-old grandmother, the matriarch of my family and most knowledgeable person I know about such matters, for advice on how best to prepare for the spring festival.